avelino/awesome-go/README.md

 * [Golint online](http://go-lint.appspot.com/) - Lints online Go source files on GitHub, Bitbucket and Google Project Hosting using the golint package.
 * [validate](https://github.com/mccoyst/validate) - Automatically validates struct fields with tags.

+## Editor
+* [limetext](http://limetext.org/) Lime Text is a powerful and elegant text editor primarily developed in Go that aims to be a Free and open-source software successor to Sublime Text.

 ## Editor Plugins